e4och/js-101/README.md

 A constructor function is simply a function that creates **objects** for us.
 We can use it to create objects in our code.
 It helps us to create an instance of a class (blueprint) and therefore remove code duplication.
-We use a keyword called “**new**” which basically says that we need a new object
+We use a keyword called “**new**” which says that we need a new object

-> 💡 By convention, A constructor function's first letter always starts as captial
+> 💡 By convention, A constructor function's first letter always starts as a capital letter